SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 # Examples

-This section lists examples for every EPP command supported by REPP, the examples
+This section lists examples for each of the existing EPP commands that are support by REPP.

 ## Hello